 CURRICULUM

-At Tunstall we believe that young children learn through their play.
+We believe that young children learn through their play.
 We provide a stimulating environment which enables children to explore, develop and learn at their own pace.
 We, as experienced and trained staff, provide support and intervention to further their learning and skills.
 We follow their interests as well as introducing new experiences and topics, following the Early Years Foundation Stage curriculum.
 Our learning environment includes indoor and outdoor activities throughout the year.

 Personal, Social and Emotional Development is recognised as one of the building blocks of success in life.
 It supports children’s development by helping them to interact effectively and develop positive attitudes to themselves and others.